List of Preacher characters: Eccarius and Les Enfants du Sang

 Eccarius is introduced in the one-shot "Blood and Whiskey", and he is a native of New Orleans and the only other vampire in the series.
 He meets Cassidy at some undisclosed time in the past.
 He styles himself after the more romantic gothic image of vampires, wearing frilly clothes and speaking in an erudite manner.
 He was drunk when he was bitten by the vampire who turned him, so he has no idea who it was.
-He has only been a vampire for ten years at the point of the story, and he shows a massive lack of genuine knowledge about vampires and their weaknesses - he doesn't realize that he can consume things other than blood, nor that sunlight is the only real weakness they have.
-He portrays himself as a vampire cliche, putting on all the affectations of fictionalized vampires, but not being terribly intelligent; when Cassidy calls him a "wanker", he initially thinks it's a corruption of "wampyr".
+He has only been a vampire for ten years at the point of the story, and he shows a massive lack of genuine knowledge about vampires and their weaknesses - he does not realize that he can consume things other than blood, nor that sunlight is the only real weakness they have.
+He portrays himself as a vampire cliche, putting on all the affectations of fictionalized vampires, but not being terribly intelligent; when Cassidy calls him a "wanker", he initially thinks it is a corruption of "wampyr".
 The fact that Cassidy jokes about what Eccarius takes seriously is a constant source of tension.

 In the basement of his mansion reside a group of "followers" revealed to be rich kids that are interested in vampires who treat Eccarius as something of a lord.
 Calling themselves 'Les Enfants du Sang', they drink the blood of willing members as a pastime and take an intense interest in Cassidy when it is revealed he is a vampire.
 Cassidy is disgusted, calling Eccarius a self-obsessed egotist and breaking the jaw of one follower.
 There appears to be an informal "inner circle", composed of members who want to be turned by Eccarius into vampires: Mako, Lili, and later Jonathan.
 Then there is a loose grouping of members just in it for the dressing up and drinking blood part.
 These are not terrifically intelligent, and are used as cannon fodder by higher echelon members.
 All the members show varying degrees of being disconnected with reality; when some of them try to kidnap Tulip years later, they act the part of vampires fully.
 They bring knives, she packs a gun.
-It doesn't end well for them.
+It does not end well for them.